jurajsusnjara/xainport/README.md

 This is test network so no real money is spent.

-# Subjects in Xainport system:
+# Subjects in Xainport system
 - **Attestation** - private document that needs to be signed by legitimate authority
 - **Issuing authority** - account that provides digital signature for citizen's attestations
 - **Citizen** - account for which attestations and attestations' signatures are issued